 Our program provides individualized attention, as interns most often work one-on-one with their preceptors.
 Prior to the start of the program year, each intern is placed in a field site, gaining experience in a variety of nutritional care, food service management, and community nutrition activities.
 In addition, interns meet one-three times per month for seminar and other academic and networking sessions.
 Several health-care facilities and other organizations cooperate with the University of Massachusetts Amherst to provide the experiences necessary to meet all the required competencies.
 Most of the intern's time is spent at the field sites, with only a small portion of time spent at the University itself.
 Interns are expected to have a reliable vehicle since considerable driving should be expected during the internship.

-For more information, please see the Dietetic Internship's Policies and Procedures for the 2016-2017 academic year.
+For more information, please see the Dietetic Internship's Policies and Procedures for the 2020-2021 academic year.
+Please contact program director Christy Maxwell at firstname.lastname@example.org with any questions.